japablaza/Linux/rhcsa/chap04.md

 - `what_to_do`: Accept *-A INPUT/OUTPUT/FORWARD*

 ## SELinux
+- The SELinux security model is based ons *subject*, *objects*, and *actions*.
+- The Subject is a process.
+- The Object is a file, a device, a socket, or any resource that can be accessed by a subject.
+- The Action is what may be done by the *subject* to the *object*.
+- SELinux assigns different contexts  to objects.
+- The Context is just a label
 - `enforcing`, `permissive`, `disable`
+- `/etc/selinux/config` ==> SELINUX configuration variable.

 ## Basic File Permissions
 - `umask`, `chmod`, `chwon`, and `chgrp`